miyako/4d-plugin-twain/README.md

 format|LONGINT|``Scanner image type JPEG`` or ``Scanner image type PNG`` images|ARRAY PICTURE|

+for efficiency, pass a subset of the setting object that contains properties that are different from the default values.

 empty string specified the default scanner.

 on windows the call is executed in a new thread with [``_beginthreadex``](https://msdn.microsoft.com/en-us/library/kdzttdcb.aspx)